 If your symptoms last for more than 10 days, you have high fever, or your nasal discharge is green and that is accompanied by sinus pain or fever, then please consult the doctor as it may result in any underlying health issue.

-We hope this article has helped you.
+We hope this article on how to stop a runny nose has helped you.
 If you have any queries or suggestions, please share in the comments section below.